Introduction to the

 Result Constellations

 A fact derivation may include a returning clause.
-Normally, when processing a query, only the concept instances that play the roles of the derived fact type (and satisfy the query) will be available in the results, and there is no defined ordering in the values.
-When the returning clause is used, additional concept and fact instances may be accessible within the result, which may also be sorted.
+Normally, when processing a query, only the object instances that play the roles of the derived fact type (and satisfy the query) will be available in the results, and there is no defined ordering in the values.
+When the returning clause is used, additional object and fact instances may be accessible from the result, which may also be sorted.
 This extension of the result set is transitive, so that if a derived fact type invokes another derived fact type, the returned instances from the invoked fact type’s returning clause will also be available.

 The results now include more than just a simple table of the instances that play the roles of the derived fact type.
-Instead, each concept instance may be associated with additional facts for other roles it plays, and the roles of those facts will be populated by further concept instances, and so on.
+Instead, each object instance may be associated with additional facts for other roles it plays, and the roles of those facts will be populated by further object instances, and so on.
 This data structure is hereby defined as a constellation, which is where CQL gets its name.
 The query has selected certain instances from the entire fact population, much as an astronomer might select stars from the night sky.